mk-fg/fgtk/README.md

 Into this:

-    PROCTITLE proctitle='sh -c grep -e Dirty: -e Writeback: /proc/meminfo' SOCKADDR saddr=127.0.0.1:81
+    PROCTITLE proctitle="sh -c grep -e Dirty: -e Writeback: /proc/meminfo" SOCKADDR saddr=127.0.0.1:81

-Filters for audit messages only in journal, strips long audit-id/time prefixes, puts separators between multi-line/record audit events, adds relative and/or differential timestamps (-r/--reltime and -d/--difftime opts).
+Filters for audit messages only in journal, strips long audit-id/time prefixes, puts separators between multi-line/record audit events, adds relative and/or differential timestamps (-r/--reltime and -d/--difftime opts) and other stuff.

-Uses [auditd/auparse python bindings] to split/decode all fields in these messages, but mostly ignores any audit-specific type information there.
+Uses [auditd/auparse python bindings] to split/decode fields in these messages, but mostly ignores any audit-specific type information there.

-Audit subsystem can be very useful to understand which process modifies some path, what's the command-line of some /bin/bash being run from somewhere occasionally, or what process/command-line connects to some specific IP and what scripts it opens beforehand - all without need for gdb/strace, or where they're inapplicable.
+Audit subsystem can be useful to understand which process modifies some path, what's the command-line of some /bin/bash being run from somewhere occasionally, or what process/command-line connects to some specific IP and what scripts it opens beforehand - all from a system-wide view, without hooking into specific pids like gdb/strace does, or knowing about them in advance.

 Some useful incantations (cheatsheet):